jayneelparekh/sp2si-code/README.md

 * Link for the [project webpage](https://jayneelparekh.github.io/icassp20/)

-* If you are planning to use this code already, proceed with caution!
-Documentation is being updated currently.

 # Setup
 You can setup a new conda environment with the ```environment.yml``` file (recommended).
 You can start with [miniconda installation](https://docs.conda.io/en/latest/miniconda.html) if you are completely unfamiliar with anaconda
    ```sh